 - Mediterranean tortoises

-Sometimes you shouldn’t brumate your tortoise, even if it’s a brumating species.
-If your tortoise is ill or underweight, it is best to forgo brumation.
+Sometimes you shouldn’t brumate a tortoise, even if it’s a brumating species.
+If a tortoise is ill or underweight, it is best to forgo brumation.
 Also, juvenile tortoises don’t need to brumate.